Simple 3-Step Brightening Routine for Beginners

 These are effective yet gentle enough for daily use from day one.

-Avoid hydroquinone and high-concentration acids until you have more experience.
+Avoid hydroquinone and strong acids until you have more experience.

 Can I use the same routine for face and body brightening?